Edgar-Galan/organoid-profiler/README.md

 # organoid-profiler
-Automated high-throughput and quantitative characterization of morphological features and fluorescence signals of organoid and spheroid cultures based on imageJ
+A tool based on imageJ for the automated high-throughput and quantitative characterization of morphological features and fluorescence signals of organoid and spheroid cultures